sitrox/schemacop/README_V3.md

 #### Options

 * `min_length`
-  Defines the minimum required string length
+  Defines the (inclusive) minimum required string length
 * `max_length`
-  Defines the maximum required string length
+  Defines the (inclusive) maximum required string length
 * `pattern`
   Defines a (ruby) regex pattern the value will be matched against.
 Must be a string and should generally start with `^` and end with `$` so as to evaluate